-- Students who have not met the minimum achievement grade (after re-sit) in more than two subjects will not normally be able to fully progress into the next semester of study until they have retaken and passed the failing subjects. - A re-sit examination will not be permitted if the fail was due to cheating/plagiarism.
-In this case the student may have to retake the failed subject but this will be dependent on their overall results. - Students, who after the re-sit examinations are still failing 50% or more of the academic credits relating to that semester's courses, must retake all the failed classes.
-Therefore, they will not be able to progress with their studies into the following semester. - In addition to the point above HM 1 students who are required to retake more than 3 weeks of Practical courses will not be able to progress with their studies into the following semester. - If the student has not met the achievement level for the semester, after the re-sit examinations, he/she must retake the failed subject(s), or equivalent subject(s), at the appropriate campus of current study.
+- Students who have not met the minimum achievement grade (after re-sit) in more than two subjects will not normally be able to fully progress into the next semester of study until they have retaken and passed the failing subjects. - A re-sit examination will not be permitted if the fail was due to cheating.
+In this case the student may have to retake the failed subject but this will be dependent on their overall results. - If the student has not met the achievement level for the semester, after the re-sit examinations, he/she must retake the failed subject(s), or equivalent subject(s), at the appropriate campus of current study.

-The Grades/Awards Committee may allow a maximum of two subjects to be taken concurrently with the next semester, providing the timetable allows it.
+The Progression/ Awards Committee may allow a maximum of two subjects to be taken concurrently with the next semester, providing the timetable allows it.
 In addition, a student cannot progress to a new semester, if they are still failing the semester prior to the most recent one studied.